-Allegation/Concern made by:

-Who the allegation/concern is made against:

-NB: The subject of the allegation should not be inj formed without first seeking advice

-Allegation/concern first received by:

-Brief details of the allegation:

-Date of alleged/concern incident:

-Does this allegation involve a restraint?
-YES / NO / NYK

-1.25 / 1.15 / 1.11.1

-Case manager appointed and to complete tracking form

-Does this appear to meet the criteria should LADO referral?
-YES / NO

-If no, are you recording the incident as a Low- Level Concern?
-YES / NO If you answer Yes- Record rationale for decision making here:

-Referred to LADO: YES / NO Date:

-Advice given:

-Date:

-Action to be taken:

-Suspension should never be automatic but should be considered and rationale given for decisions made.
-Decisi on to suspend YES / NO / NA
+Allegation/Concern made by: Who the allegation/concern is made against: NB: The subject of the allegation should not be in formed without first seeking advice Allegation/concern first received by: Brief details of the allegation: Date of alleged/concern incident: Does this allegation involve a restraint?
+YES / NO / NYK Case manager appointed and to complete tracking form ations which appear to meet the criteria should be referred to LADO within 24 hours (see Note 1) Does this appear to meet the criteria for a be referred to LADO within 24 hours (see Note 1) YES / NO Does this appear to meet the criteria for a LADO referral?
+If no, are you recording the incident as a Low- Does this appear to meet the criteria for a LADO referral?
+If no, are you recording the incident as a Low- YES / NO Does this appear to meet the criteria for a LADO referral?
+If no, are you recording the incident as a Low-Level Concern?
+YES / NO YES / NO If you answer Yes- Record rationale for decision making here: Does this appear to meet the criteria for a LADO referral?
+If no, are you recording the incident as a Low-Level Concern?
+Referred to LADO: YES / NO YES / NO If you answer Yes- Record rationale for decision Does this appear to meet the criteria for a LADO referral?
+YES / NO YES / NO If you answer Yes- Record rationale for decision making here: Does this appear to meet the criteria for a LADO referral?
+If no, are you recording the incident as a Low-Level Concern?
+Referred to LADO: Advice given: YES / NO YES / NO If you answer Yes- Record rationale for decision making here:

-formation gathered about the allegation.
+nfo rmation gathered about the allegation.

 Staff witnesses Account taken Copy forwarded to LADO

 1.

 2.

 3.

 Student witnesses

 1.

 2.

 3.

 4

 Plan of setting/classroom etc

 Chronology of events

 1 st Aid log

-Full details seth and

 Full details gathered.

 Student name:

 Date of Birth

 Address:

-Addiess.

 Is the student known to Social Care?
 YES / NO

-Does the student have Special Educational YES /
+Does the student have Special Educational YES / NO If yes - details.

-Needs? ,
+Needs?

 Has the student raised previous concerns?
 YES / NO If yes - details

 Staff full name:

-Data of Direk

-Date of Birth: Address:
+Date of Birth:

-Address.
+Address:

 Has this person raised concerns before?

-•

-forming others
+Informing others

 Have parents of the student been informed?
 Details of response

-Staff members should be informed of the allega -
+Staff members should be informed of the allegation ASAP - on advice from LADO

+,, , , ,

 Has the staff member been informed?
-YES / NU
+YES / NO

-Name of Key person nominated to feedback to them:
+Name of Key person nominated to feedback to

+them:

-Outcome of LADO consultation
+Outcome

-Cuttonic of LADO tonsultation

-Does this meet LADO criteria: YES / N 0
+Does this meet LADO criteria: YES / NO

 Further action required:

-YES / NO /NA

-Professional Strategy Meeting to be held:
+Professional Strategy Meeting to be held: YES / NO /NA

 Professional Strategy Meeting date:

 Attended by Case Manager: YES / NO / NA

 Minutes received: YES / NO /NA

 Outcome: - please circle Unfounded Unsubstantiated

-False Substantiated
+Substantiated : there is sufficient evidence to False Substantiated

-Malicious
+prove the allegation Malicious

-The information will be referred to in any YES/NO

-future reference
+Malicious: there is sufficient evidence to

+disprove the allegation and there has been a

+YES/NO

-Disciplinary investigation to be held: YES / NO / NA
+YES / NO / NA

-Staff member informed of outcome: YES / NO
+YES / NO

-Parents informed of outcome (no info about YES / NO
+YES / NO

-the staff member should be shared):

-Chair of governors informed: YES / NO /NA
+YES / NO /NA

-Details added to overview table: YES / NO
+YES / NO

-Outcome:

-Has a referral to the Disclosure and Barring YES/NO/NA

-Service (DBS) if the person has been dismissed

-or removed due to safeguarding concerns or

-would have been had they not resigned.
+YES/NO/NA